Factitious disorder imposed on another: Notable cases

 Beverley Allitt, a British nurse who murdered four children and injured a further nine in 1991 at Grantham and Kesteven Hospital, Lincolnshire, was diagnosed with Munchausen syndrome by proxy.

 Wendi Michelle Scott is a Frederick, Maryland, mother who was charged with sickening her four-year-old daughter.

 The book Sickened, by Julie Gregory, details her life growing up with a mother who had Munchausen by proxy, who took her to various doctors, coached her to act sicker than she was and to exaggerate her symptoms, and who demanded increasingly invasive procedures to diagnose Gregory's enforced imaginary illnesses.

 Lisa Hayden-Johnson of Devon was jailed for three years and three months after subjecting her son to a total of 325 medical actions – including being forced to use a wheelchair and being fed through a tube in his stomach.
 She claimed her son had a long list of illnesses including diabetes, food allergies, cerebral palsy, and cystic fibrosis, describing him as "the most ill child in Britain" and receiving numerous cash donations and charity gifts, including two cruises.

 In the mid-1990s, Kathy Bush gained public sympathy for the plight of her daughter, Jennifer, who by the age of 8 had undergone 40 surgeries and spent over 640 days in hospitals for gastrointestinal disorders.
-The acclaim led to a visit with first lady Hillary Clinton, who championed the Bushs' plight as evidence of need for medical reform.
+The acclaim led to a visit with first lady Hillary Clinton, who championed Bush's plight as evidence of need for medical reform.
 However, in 1996, Kathy Bush was arrested and charged with child abuse and Medicaid fraud, accused of sabotaging Jennifer's medical equipment and drugs to agitate and prolong her illness.
 Jennifer was moved to foster care where she quickly regained her health.
-The prosecutors claimed Kathy was driven by Munchausen Syndrome by Proxy, and she was convicted to a five-year sentence in 1999.
+The prosecutors claimed Kathy was driven by Munchausen syndrome by proxy, and she was convicted to a five-year sentence in 1999.
 Kathy was released after serving three years in 2005, always maintaining her innocence, and having gotten back in contact with Jennifer via correspondence.

 In 2014, 26-year-old Lacey Spears was charged in Westchester County, New York, with second-degree depraved murder and first-degree manslaughter.
 She fed her son dangerous amounts of salt after she conducted research on the Internet about its effects.
 Her actions were allegedly motivated by the social media attention she gained on Facebook, Twitter, and blogs.
 She was convicted of second-degree murder on March 2, 2015, and sentenced to 20 years to life in prison.